 Rosetta Stone doesn’t teach verb conjugation, which is obviously very important in learning many languages, such as Spanish.
 Because it is a very visual program, you can make good guesses & learn patterns without knowing any of the grammar or structure.
 So you need to learn verb conjugation elsewhere to get the full benefit from Rosetta Stone.

-I love using Rosetta Stone, but that’s because I got it for free… if you have the money for it & are seriously about learning a language, I would recommend it as one of the best ways to learn Spanish or any new language.
+I love using Rosetta Stone, but that’s because I got it for free… if you have the money for it & are seriously about learning a language, I would recommend it.

 Rosetta Stone has speaking, listening, writing & reading exercises so you become a well-rounded language learner.
 However it can’t replace interacting with real people so you still need to practice speaking in the real world.